What is Blepharoplasty?

 Candidates must also be healthy individuals with no serious eye conditions.
 Successful candidates are non-smokers able to maintain a positive attitude with realistic goals in mind.

 Eyelid surgery begins with local anesthesia and sedation administered for your comfort during the procedure.
 Incisions for your procedure will be made so that scars are concealed within the natural eye structures.
-For the upper lid, incisions are made within the natural crease of the eyelid for removal of excess skin, muscle, and fat.
+For the upper lid, incisions are made within the natural crease of the eyelid for the removal of excess skin, muscle, and fat.
 For correction of lower eyelids, incisions are made below the lower lash line and excess fat and skin are removed, and the incisions are closed with sutures.
-If your lower eyelids need additional support, Dr. Homas will discuss this with you before the surgery.
+If your lower eyelids need additional support, Dr. Homas or Dr. Brostrom will discuss this with you before the surgery.

 After your eyelid procedure, your eyes might be loosely covered.
 You can expect swelling, bruising, discomfort, and possibly dry eyes during the initial healing process.
 This can be managed through medication, ointment, and cold compresses.
 You should plan on resting and staying home during the first few days of recovery.
 For the first few weeks, you should avoid any strenuous activity, especially activity with abrupt head movement.
-It is important to protect your healing skin from the sun with dark tinted sunglasses.
+It is important to protect your healing skin from the sun with dark-tinted sunglasses.
 You will also want to follow any post-op instructions provided to you by your surgeon.
 Many patients feel well enough after 2-3 weeks of recovery to return to normal activity.